Cold MedicationsEn Español (Spanish Version)

 - Severe pain in your face or forehead

 - Swollen glands in the neck or jaw

-People with moderate to severe pulmonary or cardiac disease, such as asthma
+People with moderate to severe pulmonary or cardiac disease, such as

 , should consult with their doctor early in the course of their symptoms and before taking any medication.
 Children should also be seen earlier in the course of their illness, especially if they are very young.